 Speaker: Paula Hertel, independent consultant

-P. Hertel will discuss how assisted living can help achieve stable housing and living supports for people with functional needs in the most appropriate, least restrictive, and cost-effective setting.
-She will describe what assisted living is, who it can serve, the various types of assisted living settings, and how appropriate use of this care option benefits all stakeholders.
+P. Hertel discussed how assisted living can help achieve stable housing and living supports for people with functional needs in the most appropriate, least restrictive, and cost-effective setting.
+She described what assisted living is, who it can serve, the various types of assisted living settings, and how appropriate use of this care option benefits all stakeholders.

 III.
 Panel Discussion: California’s Assisted Living Landscape